rayhanendra/rayhanendra.github.io/README.md

 ## Deployment

 Deployed using github pages<br/>
-Will migrate soon to VM or hosting after finishing the CMS using Prisma
+Will migrate soon to VM or hosting after finishing the CMS using Strapi